richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 years through the inclusion of an ISOC or IETF Trust copyright notice on all RFC documents since the publication of {{RFC2026}}.

-## Non-IETF Documents {#non-ietf}

-This document only relates to Contributions made as part of the IETF Processes.
-Other documents that are referred to as Internet-Drafts and RFCs may be submitted to and published by the RFC Editor independently of the IETF Standards Process.
-Such documents are not covered by this document, unless the controlling entity for that document stream, as described in [RFC4844] chooses to apply these rules.
-Non-IETF Contributions must be marked appropriately as described in the Legend Instructions.
-See the RFC Editor web page for information about the policies concerning rights in RFC Editor Documents; for other document streams, the controlling entity must be contacted.

 ### General Policy

 By submission of a Contribution, each person actually submitting the